pkijowska/projects-studying-etc/javascript.md

 				this keyword
 				ARROW FUNCTION DONT GET ACCESS TO ARGUMENTS OBJECT AND THIS KEYWORD

-CALL STACK : place where execution context get stacked on top of each other, to keep track of where we are in the execution
+CALL STACK : where you are in your program.
+Place where execution context get stacked on top of each other, to keep track of where we are in the execution
 			code runs in the call stack

 SCOPE: 3 types of scope - global scope, function scope (variables only accessible inside), block scope (variables are accessible only inside block, so between {} HOWEVER this only applies to let and const!